mandober/debrief.haskell/topics/algebraic-data-type.md

 Beside making an exception for numeric types (`Int` would be too much work to express as sum), all ADTs have their **canonical representation**, which is a form they should be in when using generics.

-Canonical representation (CR) and algebraic equavalents
+Canonical representation (CR) and algebraic equivalents

 - ()            ~ 1
 - (a, b)        ~ a * b